your French knitting companion

 Various cable knitting patterns from simple twist to complex honeycomb

-What it looks like: Twisted rope-like patterns where stitches cross over each other.
+What it looks like: Raised, twisted, rope-like patterns where stitches cross over each other to create braided or interlaced designs.

 Lace

-What it looks like: Fabric with intentional holes forming patterns.
+What it looks like: Fabric with intentional, decorative holes forming geometric or organic patterns.
+The holes are as important to the design as the solid stitches.

 Colorwork